 The Great Pyramid

 The “Great Pyramid,” also known as ‘Pyramid C,’ reveals the strong influence that the Teotihuacanos had on Toltec culture.
-It clearly resembles structures from that city like the Pyramid of the Sun and Pyramid of the Moon.
+It clearly resembles structures from that city like the Pyramid of the Sun and the Pyramid of the Moon.
 Unfortunately, though, Tula’s Great Pyramid in far from great shape.
-It’s one of the most damaged structures at Tula, but there’s still enough left of it to get a sense of both its architectural style and former size.
+It’s one of the most damaged structures at Tula, but there’s still enough left of it to get a sense of both its architectural style and original size.
 Archaeologists believe that there’d once been some kind of wooden temple at the top like at Pyramid E.

 This pyramid is actually climbable, but not from the front.
 A little trail on the other side will lead you to the top from where you can see excellent views of the Temple of the Morning Star together with the Burnt Palace.